 A multi-purpose fire extinguisher is best for the home.
 Look for the rating to be at least 2A:10B:C on the label.
 The extinguisher can be used on any type of fire commonly found in the home.
 It will often be labeled A-B-C and may be located at many retail establishments.

 4. Why do you send a fire engine when I called for an ambulance?

-All Cranbrook Fire & Emergency Services fire fighters are trained in First Responder.
+All Cranbrook Fire & Emergency Services fire fighters are trained as Emergency Medical Responder (EMR).
 During a medical emergency, minutes in fact seconds count.
 The response of the closest fire engine to your emergency brings trained firefighters to your home or office within minutes.
 Emergency lifesaving equipment such as oxygen, defibrillator and other medical equipment are carried on the fire engine for use by these trained firefighters.
 It is necessary to have more than two people perform certain treatments such as cardiopulmonary resuscitation while moving a patient.
 At traffic accidents the fire engine personnel keep the area safe if there are fuel spills, fire and extricating the person from the wreckage.

 5. Why do we break windows and doors or put holes in your roof?

 Fire produces smoke, hot gases, as well as temperatures over 1,200 degrees Fahrenheit.
 At times, it is necessary to eliminate heat, smoke and hot gases before firefighters can enter to extinguish the fire.
 The ventilation must be done quickly to help reduce fire spread and smoke damage.
 Often, walls must be forcibly opened to check for “hidden fire.”
 After the fire is extinguished, the damage may appear unnecessary; however, without the use of these firefighting techniques, complete fire suppression and overall damage control is extremely difficult and dangerous for your fire personnel.

 6. How often should I change my smoke alarm battery?